 The software will install automatically for PC and Mac users (please allow an extra 10-15 minutes before your first meeting to set it up) or you can download and install it now from zoom.us/download.
 This same link can be used at any time to update your Zoom software and make sure you have access to all the latest features.

 To make life easy for yourself, the first time you use the software please make sure that your name is entered as it would appear on a workshop nametag (e.g. as “Stephen Marcus” rather than just “Stephen” or “stephenmarcus” or worst of all “Admin”, “Office Computer 1” or “My iBook”!)
 Whatever you enter or leave as default will be remembered and filled in automatically (though you can type over it or rename yourself once in the meeting) every time after that!

 Mobile users will need to download and install the free Zoom app first:

-NOTE: Please use headphones or earbuds to reduce feedback and maximize call quality not only for yourself but for everyone else.
+NOTE: Please use headphones or earbuds to reduce feedback and maximize call quality – not so much for yourself as for everyone else on the call.

 The software is intuitive and easy to use and almost all of the controls are shown directly on the screen.
 Here are a few tips to help you get the most out of your experience.
 From top right going clockwise: